nwehr/neopass/readme.md

 ## neopass

 `neopass` is a simple password manager that uses [age-encryption.org/v1](https://github.com/FiloSottile/age).
+Passwords can either be encrypted with a master password or with a security card (i.e. Yubikey).

-By default, passwords are stored in `~/.neopass/default-store.yaml`.
-They are copied directly to the clipboard and never displayed in the console or in log files.
+Passwords are copied directly to the clipboard and never displayed in the console or in log files.

+### Neopass Cloud

 Neopass Cloud is a serverless password store.
 Passwords are only encrypted/decrypted by the client.
 To use Neopass Cloud pass the `--neopass.cloud` option when initializing a new password store.